anishbista60/CKA-KILLERKODA-SOLUTION/Troubleshooting/Deployment-Issue-1/README.md

 ```

-Now, wait for pod to get to the running states.
+Now, wait for pod to get to the running state.